Chronicle of a Disappearance: Reception

 The film has received international critical acclaim.
 It was played at Sundance and the Museum of Modern Art's New Director/New Films series.
 It was shown at the Venice Film Festival of 1996 and won the 'Best First Film Prize'.
 In October 1999, a group of Israeli critics cited by The New York Times selected the film as the best Israeli film of the year.
 It has notably been one of the few Palestinian films to receive national release in the United States, which occurred in fall 1997.

 Reviews praising the film appeared in The Austin Chronicle and the Los Angeles Times.
 Artforum extolled its use of artistic minimalism and called it a "shrewdly soft-voiced argument for peace".
 Janet Maslin of The New York Times called it "quite remote" as well as "schematic and abstract".
 She also stated, "[f]or every astute or revealing detail about a culture full of frustrations, there is liable to be a glimpse of someone falling asleep on a sofa or staring disconsolately into space."
 Cinematic scholar Gönül Dönmez-Colin dedicated a chapter to the film in her 2007 book The Cinema of North Africa and the Middle East.
 She commented, "Much of Palestinian film deals with the liminality of loss and disappearance- of country, of the people, and of the self.
-In other Palestinian film, however, are these processes of love disappearance more beautifully captured than in Chronicle of a Disappearance."
+In other Palestinian films, however, these processes of loss and disappearance are more beautifully captured than in Chronicle of a Disappearance."

 Richard Brody of The New Yorker labeled it "witty" and lauded its "graceful artistry and rhetoric".
 He also stated that Suleiman "constructs his film disingenuously around the politics that he omits".
 All Movie Guide commented that "[i]n his fragmented, personal, self-critical, and low-key way, Suleiman makes his point that the disappearance he's chronicling is that of the identity of his people."
 Sam Adams of The Philadelphia City Paper stated that the film "succeeds because of aesthetics, not politics' and avoids ideological commentary on the conflict.
 Critic Dennis Schwartz of Ozus' World Movie Reviews panned the film.
 In particular, he cited its portrayal of both Nazareth and Jerusalem as part of 'Palestine' despite the sovereign Israeli history in those cites as inappropriate and provocative.
 He also criticized its disjointed, non-linear structure.
 Writing in Time Out New York, Andrew Johnston (critic) observed: "While Suleiman's debut initially seems to take the Seinfeld concept of being "about nothing" to new extremes, the ultramundane vignettes that make up Chronicle (voted Best First Feature at the '96 Venice Film Festival) ultimately advance an intriguing thesis, using humor rather than rhetoric to do so."

 When asked about the international critical praise for the film by IndieWire, Suleiman commented: